Arrivals and Residence Information

 Fire Regulations: Cooking on hotplates, the burning of candles, incense, barbecues, or open-flame equipment is prohibited in rooms, studios, and public spaces.

 Noise: Outside sound travels easily to the rooms, so noise should be kept to a minimum when approaching or leaving buildings, in hallways, and while in your room.
 Please be considerate when using audio/visual media.
 If loud is your preference, please use headphones.
 Quiet time is enforced after 11 p.m.
 Practicing of musical instruments is prohibited in residences at all times.
-There are plenty of practice spaces available on-site; contact your program coordinator for details.
+There are plenty of practice spaces available on-site; contact your program delivery specialist for details.

 Fragrance: In consideration of the health needs and concerns of all, please restrict your use of scented products throughout the campus.